BlakeTrebelhorn/Dota2Learning/README.md

 The data already comes split into a testing and training set, with 2 separate csv files.
 I decided to use the training set
 	for training as well as validation, before using on the testing set at the end.
 I will use Scikit-learn and it's modules, as it's what I'm most familiar with.

+The first classifier I tried was the Random Forest Classifier (RFC), as this one usually does well out of the box.
+On it's first run
+	the RFC got an accuracy of about 54%, which is slightly better than guessing, but not by much.